OmerLerner/job_crawler/README.md

     Days = 7
     Keywords = Python,Computer Science,Machine Learning

 2.)
-The script will then run, and save the xlsx files in the same director as crawler.exe
+The script will then run, and save the xlsx files in the same directory as crawler.exe

 3.)
 The next time you run the exe, you can write 0 to use the same values, or 1 to write new values.

-Option 2:
+####Option 2: Run from CMD

 In addition, you can run the code yourself using the following instructions:

 0.)
 Requirements: Python3, BeautifulSoup, Selenium, Pandas

 1.)
-Enter crawler.py
+Run crawler.py

 2.)